The Counselling Process

 I'm too busy and I'm not sure if I have the time

-We book you in at a time we both agree on.
-You don't need to stick to the same appointment time if your work hours vary each week.
+You don't need to stick to the same appointment time if your own availability changes each week.

-Video sessions are more convenient as you don't have the additional travelling time.
+You may find video sessions more convenient as you don't have the additional travelling time.

 Does this go on my NHS File?